bhimebau/SICE_Camp_2019/Getting_Started.md

 ## Downloading the SICE Camp Arduino Repository

 You should download the code for the camp arduino sessions from the following location.
-You should use the **Clone or download" button on the right side of the page to select the **Download ZIP** option.
+You should use the **Clone or download** button on the right side of the page to select the **Download ZIP** option.

 ```bash